megasanjay/vue3-lottie/docs/guide.md

 This is the animation data that is used to render the animation. **`This prop is required`**.
 You will have to import a json file that contains the animation data and pass it via this prop.

+You can go on https://lottiefiles.com/featured and find a lot of animations.
+When you find one you like, you can download it as a `Lottie JSON` file and import it into your app to use it as the animation data.

 ::: warning
 This component does not support dynamic animations.
 You cannot change animation data once it has been initialized.
-Create multiple copies of the component if you want to change the animation that is shown.
+Create multiple copies of the component or rerender the component if you want to change the animation that is shown.
 :::

 | Type   | Default value | Required | Accepted values       |